Antoinette de Maignelais: Ducal mistress

-When the king died in 1461, Antoinette became the mistress of Francis II, Duke of Brittany.
+She began a relationship with Francis II, Duke of Brittany, sometime before the king's death in 1461.
 She was given a great allowance from the Duke, and resided in the Castle of Cholet, where she hosted a cultural circle and made her court a center of culture in Brittany.
-She eventually had five children with Francis II.
+She eventually had five children with Francis II, including Francis I d'Avaugour (1462–1510).

-When becoming mistress of the Duke of Brittany, Louis XI of France expected her to continue to act as his spy, this time upon the Duke of Brittany.
+When she became mistress of the Duke of Brittany, Louis XI of France expected her to continue to act as his spy, this time upon the Duke of Brittany.
 Initially, she did fulfil this expectation, but eventually, she changed her loyalties.
 During the war between France and Brittany, Antoinette de Maignelais sold her jewels to finance the army of Brittany against France.
 Upon hearing of this, Louis XI of France confiscated her property in France.

-She died peacefully at Francis II's court in 1474.
+She died at Francis II's court in 1474 and a tomb with a statue was erected in her memory.